markus-zzz/zzzconsulting-website/_posts/2019-06-26-retro-gaming-intro.markdown

 around to do any programming on these devices.
 Something that I quite regret now in grown age when I realize how beautiful, and in a way simple, these machines were.
-Well to be honest I did play around a bit with [BASIC](https://en.wikipedia.org/wiki/BASIC) but I never really got a hang of it and hence never became hooked.
-It wasn't until years later when I learned C that I finally started to understand how a computer works.
+Well to be honest I did play around a bit with [BASIC](https://en.wikipedia.org/wiki/BASIC) but as BASIC is well BASIC I never really got a hang of anything and didn't understand much either.
+It wasn't until years later when I finally learned C that things started to make sense.

-Not too long ago I read about the [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) project and while I have known about the [Minimig](https://en.wikipedia.org/wiki/Minimig) for a long time it wasn't until now it appeared to be running on almost off the shelf hardware.
-This and seeing Youtube videos of people reverse engineering old arcade PCBs (e.g.  [this](https://www.youtube.com/watch?v=g8gZT1F9UkE) one) inspired me to look into this field again.
+Not too long ago I read about the [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) project and while I have known about the [Minimig](https://en.wikipedia.org/wiki/Minimig) core for a long time it wasn't until now it appeared to be running on a almost off-the-shelf FPGA board not requiring a hard [m68k](https://en.wikipedia.org/wiki/Motorola_68000) CPU.
+This and seeing Youtube videos of people reverse engineering old arcade PCBs (e.g.
+[this](https://www.youtube.com/watch?v=g8gZT1F9UkE)) inspired me to try and do some work in this area myself.

 I also found a nice little book called [Designing Video Game Hardware in Verilog](https://www.amazon.com/dp/B07LD48CTV/ref=pe_385040_118058080_TE_M1DP) by a guy named Steven Hugg.
-The Kindle version sells for $12 and I highly recommend this book, not because it is great and contains tons of stuff you didn't already know or could not figure out yourself but because it is a nice read with interesting historical remarks and it comes with a website called [8bitworkshops](https://8bitworkshop.com/) that is pretty awesome and is coincidently also the topic of this blog post.
+The Kindle version sells for only $12 and I highly recommend this book, not because it contains tons of stuff you didn't already know or could not figure out yourself but because it is a nice read with interesting historical remarks and it comes with a website called [8bitworkshops](https://8bitworkshop.com/) that is pretty awesome.

 Now the website can actually be fully used without purchasing the book but I really think it is an effort worth supporting.

-While the website allows you to interactively program and run old arcade systems and consoles such as the Atari 2600 in both C and assembler what totally blew my mind is the ability to write a custom hardware design in Verilog producing a VGA video signal and then having that run in the browser displaying graphics on a simulated CRT (and with a pretty impressive frame rate too).
+While the website allows you to interactively program and run old arcade systems and consoles such as the Atari 2600 in both C and assembler what totally blew my mind is the ability to write a custom hardware design in Verilog, producing a VGA video signal and then having that run in the browser displaying graphics on a simulated CRT (and with a pretty impressive frame rate too).

-To me that all seemed fictional, did this guy actually implement a complete Verilog simulator in JavaScript that runs that fast?
-Well it turns out that he did not but instead used existing software in a really clever way and this post will try to shed some light on how.
+To me that all seemed fictional, did this guy implement a complete Verilog simulator in JavaScript that runs that fast?
+Well it turns out that he did not but instead used existing software in clever ways and this post will now briefly digress to shed some light on how.

 First, the source code behind the entire 8bitworkshops website is available on Github [here](https://github.com/sehugg/8bitworkshop).